The-Mu-Foundation/Mutorials/CONTRIBUTING.md

 ### Comments
 #### Backend
-- In index.js, all comments should go inside functions; no floating comments
+- In `index.js`, all comments should go inside functions; no floating comments
     - EXCEPTION: comments in ALL CAPS that describe either configuration or describe other large blocks of code.
 - In helper files, put a comment on top of each function being exported to briefly detail what it does

 #### Frontend
 - All comments must be ejs comments (so that they aren’t rendered into the page)
-- All .ejs files should have a comment at the top briefly detailing what the page does and what the arguments are
+- All `.ejs` files should have a comment at the top briefly detailing what the page does and what the arguments are

 #### General
 - Comments NEVER go on a line that already has code in it
     - EXCEPTION: when using mongoose functions such as findOneAndUpdate, it is ok to use /* */ inline comments
-- Make comments succinct and ONLY about important code functionality; ex. “// connects to database” is ok, “// prints to console” is not
+- Make comments succinct and ONLY about important code functionality; ex. `// connects to database` is ok, `// prints to console` is not
 - If you don’t need the code, delete it, don’t comment it out.

 ### Optimization